 The California Primary Care Association (CPCA), alongside the Health Resources & Services Administration Bureau of Health Workforce (HRSA BHW) and Primary Care Associations, are working hard to increase provider recruitment and retention.
 One way to do this is by encouraging and facilitating health professional education and training (HP-ET) in our community health centers.
-We know that health professionals who receive training at a community health center are much more likely to work in one.

 The initiative will enhance health centers’ capabilities to recruit, develop, and retain their workforce by exposing health and allied health professions students, trainees, and residents to education and training programs conducted at health centers.